Cray-HPE/docs-csm/operations/conman/Log_in_to_a_Node_Using_ConMan.md

 ### Prerequisites

-The user performing this procedure needs to have access permission to the cray-console-operator and cray-console-node pods.
+The user performing this procedure needs to have access permission to the `cray-console-operator` and `cray-console-node` pods.

 ### Procedure

-1. Log in to a non-compute node (NCN) that acts as the Kubernetes master or worker.
-This procedure assumes that it is being carried out on an NCN acting as a Kubernetes master.
+1. Log in to a non-compute node (NCN) that acts as a Kubernetes master or worker.

 1. Retrieve the `cray-console-operator` pod ID.